pabloa/grafana-alerts/README.rst

 Version 1.0.0.dev5:

-* https://github.com/pabloa/grafana-alerts/issues/4 Runtime error when a grafana metric has not values.
+* [FIXED] https://github.com/pabloa/grafana-alerts/issues/4 Runtime error when a grafana metric has not values.
-* renamed variables.
+* [MINOR] renamed variables.
 Minor changes in emails.